 Topanga Canyon (green): Projected low performance and complete duplication of MTA service.

-Warner Center/Mulholland (purple): Projected low performance and would require more than six buses to operate.
+Warner Center/Mulholland (blue): Projected low performance and would require more than six buses to operate.
 Combined the segment of Line 245 proposed by Metro SFV to be cancelled as part of the June 2003 restructuring (but instead split into Line 645) with Line 669, proposed in the SFVTRS.

 Warner Center 1 (yellow): Projected low performance; revised in final study as special case (see "Warner Center - Alternative 2" below).